Roof Repair in Winter During and After Snow and Ice Storms

 Traction Magic for Icy Roof Repair

 Here’s why Traction Magic is the right product for getting traction on an icy roof.
 It is formulated with a proprietary blend of two key ingredients that are effective in even the very coldest temperatures:

-Absorbers siphon up the water layer on top of ice.
+Absorbers siphon up the water layer on top of the ice.
 We know about this layer from physics, and it is what makes ice so slippery.
 Super-cold ice is called dry ice because it doesn’t have the liquid surface found on winter ice.
 The absorbers take up the water to dry the surface.

 Grippers are tough granules covered with spiked outcroppings.
 They aren’t cubes with six flat sides but randomly shaped granules with dozens of spikes.
 That is why they are so much more effective than grains of sand, many of which have rounded sides that don’t grip.
 The grippers embed into the ice when pressure is applied from walking or kneeling on them, and a secure, non-moving surface is instantly created.

 Use the traction product preferred by experienced roofing contractors, Traction Magic.
-It is guaranteed to be safe, easy to apply and to deliver instant traction on icy surfaces.
-It won’t harm your roof, and because it doesn’t contain salt or harsh chemicals, is safe for use around children, pets and landscaping.
+It is guaranteed to be safe, easy to apply, and to deliver instant traction on icy surfaces.
+It won’t harm your roof and because it doesn’t contain salt or harsh chemicals, is safe for use around children, pets, and landscaping.